otaviojr/node-red-contrib-smartthings/README.md

 **nodered.example.com** it will be something like this https://nodered.example.com/smartthings/webhook.
 **You must use HTTPS.
 Otherwise Smartthings hub will not call your webhook**

-2. Has been add an option **Local Network**.
+2. Has been added an option **Local Network**.
 You can turn this on if NodeRed is running inside your local network.
 Like: http://192.168.0.xx/smartthings/webhook

 3. Select all your devices.
 Only the selected devices will send events back to